The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 ## Study time
 The course consists of a 1-day Workshop and a 10-day Course if you have some basic programming skills in Python and preferably in TypeScript or JavaScript too.

-Depending on your level of expertise you may need to double or triple these time estimates, so your mileage may vary!
+- Depending on your level of expertise you may need to double or triple these time estimates, so your mileage may vary!

-Don't worry if it takes you a little longer because you will get there with the user friendly installation and programming manuals with lot's of screenshots and the source code files in Jupyter Notebooks and Python and TypeScript example scripts with lot's of inline comments!
+Don't worry if it takes you a little longer because you will get there with the user friendly installation and programming manuals with lot's of screenshots and the source code files in Jupyter Notebooks and example scripts in Python and TypeScript with lot's of inline comments!

 If you are on the other hand a real beginner in programming, you might want to invest some extra well spent study time first as a newbie to get to the required skill levels to follow this course as per the advice below in the section 'Skill levels'!

 ## Skill levels
-**1 - Basic skills** in Python programming are a **must**!
+1 - **Basic skills** in Python programming are a **must**!
 - Advice: take 5 to 10 days to study the great beginner course 'Python for Everybody' by Charles Severance (dr. Chuck).
-  - It's all Open Content and free to re-use and also aimed at datascientists with it's focus on data processing!
+  - It's all Open Content and free to re-use and... also aimed at datascientists with it's focus on data processing!
-- Weblinks
   - Website Python for Everybody            : [https://www.py4e.com/](https://www.py4e.com/)
   - Free e-book 'Exploring Data in Python 3': [https://www.py4e.com/book](https://www.py4e.com/book)

-**2 - Basic knowledge** in TypeScript / JavaScript + Angular is an advantage
+2 - **Basic knowledge** in TypeScript / JavaScript + Angular is an advantage
 - Advice: take 5 days to study some beginner tutorials to get a feel for the source code examples used in this course.

-**3 - Some knowledge** of Virtual Box, Ubuntu Linux, MongoDB, Docker, OpenLayers and Cesium comes in handy of course!
+3 - **Some knowledge** of Virtual Box, Ubuntu Linux, MongoDB, Docker, OpenLayers and Cesium comes in handy of course!
 - Advice: take 1 or 2 days to read up on these topics on their wikipages on Wikipedia and on their project websites.
 - The course manuals en example source code files will guide you to get the software up and running!